nate-dryer/Gemini_2.0_Live_API_Tutorials/audio_loop.md

 4. **Set Up Environment Variables**

-   Create a `.env` file in the project root directory and add your Google GenAI API credentials:
+   Create a `.env` file in the project root directory and add your Google Gemini API credentials:

    ```env
    GEMINI_API_KEY=your_api_key_here
    GOOGLE_API_KEY=your_api_key_here
    ```

-   I've found that the documentation sometimes mentions one key or the other, but the later seems to be the one required by the lates `genai` API.
+   I've found that the documentation sometimes mentions one key or the other, but the later, GOOGLE_API_KEY, seems to be the one required by the latest `genai` API.

 ## Usage